Anthropic

 • There is a board with ultimate formal power, and its main mandate is for safety and benefit-sharing.
 Score: Yes.

 • … and it is independent (i.e. its members have no connection to the company or profit incentive) (full credit for fully independent, no credit for half independent, partial credit for in between).
 Score: No. Two are Anthropic leadership.
-Two represent investors, although maybe one of those mostly represents philanthropic investors.
-Maybe a fifth board member has been elected by the Trust; Anthropic hasn’t published this.
+One represents investors.
+One was appointed by the Long-Term Benefit Trust.

 • … and the organization keeps it well-informed.
-Score: 50%.
-Anthropic commits to “Share results of ASL evaluations promptly with Anthropic’s governing bodies, including the board.”
-This is good but insufficient.
+Score: Yes.
+Anthropic commits to share various kinds of RSP-related information with the board.

 • … and it has formal powers related to risk assessment, training, or deployment decisions.
 Score: Yes, at least somewhat.
 Updating Anthropic’s RSP requires approval from the board.